 To avoid this and gain real credibility for your personal brand, I suggest focusing some of your job search efforts on getting recommendations from your LinkedIn network.

-How to write a solid LinkedIn recommendation
+How to write the best LinkedIn recommendation

 The best LinkedIn recommendations include these elements:

-—Make sure to explain how you know the person and how your relationship was meaningful.
+1. Explain how you know the person and how your relationship was meaningful.
 LinkedIn makes you choose from one of plenty of options of how you know the person, but if those don’t cover the importance of your relationship, make it clear in the text.

-—Provide examples of those qualities that show why this person stands out from others.
+3. Provide examples of those qualities that show why this person stands out from others.
 Don’t just say “Jenny is a creative thinker.”
 Give an example of how she used that creative thinking to advance a major project while you worked together.

-“Logan is a big mind.
-She thinks about things that the rest of us overlook.
-As a result, she has led her team to discover deeper insights and ideas.
-Logan is a brand champion.
-Her business savvy is complemented by her creative acumen, worldliness, and mastery of storytelling.” – Ted Bramwell, CEO, XYZ Company
+Logan is a big mind.
+She thinks about things that the rest of us overlook, and as a result, she inspires her team to discover deeper insights and ideas.
+She is also a brand champion.
+Her business savvy is complemented by her creative acumen, worldliness, and mastery of storytelling